 Residents Maintain Autonomy

-This is the percentage of residents who needed additional assistance with activities of daily living over time.
-Higher levels of dependence on staff for assistance with activities of daily living may indicate the erosion of a patient's medical condition.
+This is the percent of patients that required more assistance with activities of daily living over time.
+Higher levels of needing for assistance with ADL's could be a sign of the deterioration of a resident's health.

 Ability to Keep Residents Mobile